 8.1 Additional Explanatory Notes (Item Number and Explanation):

 Trust, security, and privacy are closely interwined.
-Trust is necessary but insufficient for security and security is necessary but insufficient for privacy.
+Trust is necessary but insufficient to ensure security, and security is necessary but insufficient for privacy.

-Data privacy is about control of data that is, or can be used to construct, personally identifiable information (PII).
+Data privacy is concerned with control of data that is, or can be used to construct, personally identifiable information (PII).

-IEEE 802.11 std defines the communications, which contains data or auxiliary data related to a user.
+IEEE std 802.11 specifies the communications, which contains data or auxiliary data related to a user.
 As such, use of 802.11 may generate PII.

 Retaining control of PII generated as a result of using 802.11 is a core goal.